 - Controllable factors: Along with risk factors, they also consider another aspect.
 They want to know that among all the above-mentioned factors (employment, operations, etc.), how many they can directly control, and how many they can have an impact over?
 If these controllable factors are more in comparison with the uncontrollable factors, they decide to invest in the company.
 At the end of the day, they want to generate maximum returns so that their share of profit can be more, and they can showcase more control over management.

 - Codes for Responsible Investing in South Africa (CRISA): Every private equity in South Africa maintains the codes for responsible investing in South Africa.
 Yes, profit-making is important; but along with that, it’s equally important to ensure economic, social, and environmental development with every investment private equity firm makes.

 Now let’s look at the top private equity firms in South Africa.
 These firms are not all from South Africa, but they all have investments in South Africa as well.

-- Helios Investment Partners: This private equity firm is founded in the year 2004 and it is a $3 billion Africa-focused firm.
+- Helios Investment Partners: This private equity firm is founded in the year 2004, and it is a $3 billion Africa-focused firm.
 It mainly operates within the periphery of family-owned businesses and re-investment entities.
-It managed a $110 million funds on the behalf of the US Government’s Overseas Investment Corporation.
+It managed a $110 million fund on behalf of the US Government’s Overseas Investment Corporation.